XpuOS/xsched-artifacts/README.md

 This artifact contains the **source code of XSched**, and **the code and scripts to reproduce the primary experiments in the paper**.
 The included experiments are:

-- The effectiveness of XSched's preemptive scheduling (Figure 7)
+- The effectiveness of XSched's preemptive scheduling (fig7, or Figure 9 in our final paper)
-- The effectiveness of XSched's multi-level hardware model (Figure 9)
+- The effectiveness of XSched's multi-level hardware model (fig9, or Figure 11 in our final paper)
-- Case study 1 - GPU harvesting on multi-tenant server (Figure 11)
+- Case study 1 - GPU harvesting on multi-tenant server (fig11, or Figure 13 in our final paper)
-- Case study 2 - Video conferencing on AIPC (Figure 12)
+- Case study 2 - Video conferencing on AIPC (fig12, or Figure 14 in our final paper)
-- Case study 3 - Multi-model inference serving (Figure 13)
+- Case study 3 - Multi-model inference serving (fig13, or Figure 15 in our final paper)

 ## Table of Contents